cucumber-sp/yandex-music-linux/README.md

 Tray mode is disabled by default.
 It allows program to be minimized to tray instead of closing.
 To enable it set `TRAY_ENABLED` option to `1`, `2` - mono black icon, `3` - mono white.

 ![image](https://github.com/cucumber-sp/yandex-music-linux/assets/100789522/5998ba7f-9ee7-4725-9d51-fbe5510a799d)

 ***

+### Always leave to tray

+By default, if the TRAY_ENABLED option is enabled, then if the player is paused, the application will close instead of minimizing to the system tray.
+The `ALWAYS_LEAVE_TO_TRAY=1` option changes this behavior.

+***